Aleppo Governorate: Geography

-The governorate is generally deforested except for a dispersed forest of about 50 km2 on the eastern slope of Mount Kurd where it faces the plain of Aʻzāz.
-The main trees are Aleppo Pine and oak.
+The governorate is generally deforested except for a dispersed forest of about 50 km2 on the eastern slope of Mount Kurd where it faces the plain of A'zaz.
+The main trees are Aleppo pine and oak.

 Arable land makes up 66% of the total area in the governorate.
 The main crops are olives, figs, plums, pomegranates, vegetables, grains, rice, and pistachios.
 Pistachio is called in Syria fustuq Ḥalabī (Aleppo pistachio).
-Rivers traditionally supported agriculture; the main rivers in Aleppo are the Quwēq, ʻIfrīn, Sājūr, Dhahab, Aswad, and Euphrates.
+Rivers traditionally supported agriculture; the main rivers in Aleppo are the Quwēq, 'Ifrīn, Sājūr, Dhahab, Aswad, and Euphrates.
 However, all of these rivers arise in Turkey, and due to irrigation projects on the Turkish side of the border, the flow of these rivers dropped so much that most of them could no longer support agriculture.
 The Quwēq, for example, dried up completely in the 1950s.
 The vanishing of the rivers forced farmers to depend largely on rainfall and on water diverted from the Euphrates.
 A pumping station at Maskanah (95 km east of Aleppo) provides drinking water for Aleppo from the Euphrates.
 Recently Euphrates water has been diverted to revive the dead Qwēq river, and thus revive agriculture in the plains south of Aleppo.
 Urban areas, highlands, swamps, forests, and grazing land make up 34% of the total area of the governorate.
 The remaining 14% is a desert area in the southeast that is continuous with the Syrian Desert and known as the Aleppo Desert (Arabic: بادية حلب).

-The largest lake in the governorate is Lake Jabboul, a Ramsar salt lake located 40 km southeast of Aleppo.
+The largest lake in the governorate is lake Sabkhat al-Jabbul, a Ramsar salt lake located 40 km southeast of Aleppo.
 Lake Assad (the largest lake in Syria) separates Aleppo Governorate from Raqqa Governorate.
-Other artificial lakes include the Lake of 17 April on the River ʻIfrīn and the revived Shabāʼ Lake on River Quwēq.
+Other artificial lakes include the Lake of 17 April on the River Ifrīn and the revived Shabā Lake on River Quwēq.

 Archaeological sites are abundant in the governorate, especially at Mount Simeon in the west and the plains that extend beyond towards Antioch and Idlib.
 This region, known as the Limestone Massif, has the largest concentration of Late Antiquity churches in the world, with a unique Syrian architectural style.
 It also has the famous Dead Cities of Syria.